Medical expert of the article

 Cystic suppuration is accompanied by signs of acute splenic inflammation.

-Perforation with rupture of the capsule occurs in the abdominal cavity with the development of peritonitis of varying severity.
+Perforation when the capsule ruptures occurs into the abdominal cavity with the development of peritonitis of varying severity.

-Some experts point to the likelihood of a true spleen cyst malignancy, but this rarely happens in clinical practice.
-But epidermoid neoplasms can undergo dysplasia and malignancy with the development of squamous cell carcinoma, although this adverse effect is also rarely found.
+Some experts point to the possibility of malignancy of a true splenic cyst, but in clinical practice this rarely happens.
+However, epidermoid neoplasms can undergo dysplasia and malignancy with the development of squamous cell carcinoma, although this unfavorable consequence is also rarely detected.
 The causes of rare malignancy are still being studied.
-Presumably, the development of specific antitumor structures occurs in the organ, or tumor cells are quickly absorbed by phagocytes, or the saturated circulatory and lymphatic system of the spleen plays a role.
-[16]
+Presumably, the organ produces specific antitumor structures, or tumor cells are quickly absorbed by phagocytes, or the saturated blood and lymphatic system of the spleen plays a role. [ 16 ]

 Often, the liver and other organs are affected simultaneously with the spleen.